Dr. Treidler of Stony Brook University Hospital has no relevant financial relationships to disclose.)

 An association between epidemic pleurodynia and a causative viral agent was first found in the late 1940s, and in 1950 the isolation of coxsackievirus from throat washings from prior epidemics as the causative agent (Weller et al 1950).
 This observation was expanded over the ensuing years to patients with inflammatory myopathies who had serological evidence of high viral antibody titers (Tang et al 1975; Travers et al 1977; Christensen et al 1986).
 The saga re-emerged when antibodies to the Jo-1 antigen, a histidyl-transfer RNA synthetase (Targoff 1990), were found in up to 10% of patients with myositis (Dalakas 1989).
 Jo-1 antigen shares structural homology with the genomic RNA of an animal picornavirus, the encephalomyocarditis virus, which suggested a possible molecular mimicry phenomenon.
 Strengthening the association of viral infection and inflammatory myopathy, enteroviral RNA was found in some cases by in situ hybridization in muscle fibers of some myositis patients (Rosenberg et al 1989; Youse et al 1990), but this could not be verified.

 Influenza-associated myositis was first described in 1950s as “myalgia cruris epidemica,” proven to be confirmed with polymerase chain reaction studies (Leff et al 1992; Leon-Monzon and Dalakas 1992).
-The idea of enterovirus replication within the myocytes of chronic inflammatory myopathies fell from favor as studies began focusing on HIV, other retroviruses, and hepatitis C due to influenza virus. in 1970.
+The idea of enterovirus replication within the myocytes of chronic inflammatory myopathies fell from favor as studies began focusing on HIV, other retroviruses, and hepatitis C in 1970.

-Retroviral myositis.
-The first report of a retrovirus associated with inflammatory myopathy came in the 1980s with monkeys infected with simian immunodeficiency virus (Dalakas 1986; Dalakas et al 1986), followed closely by human cases associated with HIV (Dalakas 1986; Dalakas et al 1986) and later HTLV-I (Morgan et al 1989).
+.
+The first report of a retrovirus associated with inflammatory myopathy came in the 1980s with monkeys infected with simian immunodeficiency virus (Dalakas 1986; Dalakas et al 1986a), followed closely by human cases associated with HIV (Dalakas 1986; Dalakas et al 1986b) and later HTLV-I (Morgan et al 1989).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.